Supporting children and families returning home from care: counting the costs Calculating the costs of family reunification

 - 10,080 children in England left care and returned home to parents in 2013.

-- However research tells us that between a third and two-thirds of children returning home experience further abuse and end up back in care.
+- However research tells us that between around a third and two-thirds of children returning home end up back in care.

 - Reunifications often fail because families do not receive the support they need to overcome their problems (most commonly poor parenting, domestic violence, parental substance misuse and mental health problems).